mindersec/minder/docs/docs/ref/rules/branch_protection.md

 ## `branch_protection_require_linear_history` - Whether the branch requires a linear history with no merge commits

-Prevent merge commits from being pushed to matching branches.
+This rule allows you to prevent merge commits from being pushed to matching branches.

 ### Entity
 - `repository`